All Episodes

 Appreciate that.

-Yeah, my comment was uh going back to the craziness of Obama apologizing for the way women are treated in our country.
+Yeah, my comment was going back to the craziness of Obama apologizing for the way women are treated in our country.

-He's speaking to the Chinese who up until recently were aborting and even killing many of their baby girls because boys had more value.
+He's speaking to the Chinese, who up until recently were aborting and even killing many of their baby girls because boys had more value.

-Well, hang on a minute.
+Hang on a minute.

 Let's go back.

-That you hang here with me, Mike.
+You hang here with me, Mike.

-Grab audio soundbite number two, because we played this an hour ago, and I want people to know what it is that you are reacting to.
+Grab audio soundbite number two because we played this an hour ago, and I want people to know what it is that you are reacting to.

-This is this is Obama in Shanghai.
+This is Obama in Shanghai.

-Uh he held a town hall meeting, and it wasn't it but this this whole soundbite is just fingernails on a chalkboard to me.
+This whole soundbite is just fingernails on a chalkboard to me.

 It's very important for the United States not to assume that what is good for us is automatically good for somebody else.